abena19/CAPSTONE/README.md

 * My Wall page
     * User can upload posts components onto the wall
     * User can modify arrangement of wall components(stretch feature)
-    * User can share wall to follwers

-* Chat page
-    * User can see a list of conversations and create new conversations with followers (to prevent random chats from others except in comments)

-* Update page
-    * User can update preferences, add categories, etc
-    * User can view and change current status
-    * User can notify group of change

 * Settings page
     * Change profile details